About

 Boba pearls

-• If you’re using homemade boba pearls, follow the recipe here to cook the boba pearls.
+• If you’re using homemade boba pearls, follow my recipe on how to make boba pearls to cook them.

 • If you’re using quick cook boba pearls, follow the directions on the package to cook the boba pearls.

-• When the boba pearls have been cooked, place them in cool water to prevent them from sticking to each other.
+• When the boba pearls have been cooked, remove the pearls from the water and place them in a bowl with some of the cooking water (to prevent the boba pearls from sticking together).

 To serve

-• In a glass (15 - 16 oz), place some boba pearls, along with some of the sugar syrup.
+• In a glass (11 – 12 oz), place ¼ cup of tapioca pearls, along with some of the sugar syrup.

-• Pour about 1 cup of brewed tea.
+• Pour about ½ cup of brewed tea per drink.
 The tea should be chilled or at least at room temperature (if you’re adding ice).

-• Add ice, and top up the glass with milk.
+• Add ice, and then add 1 cup of milk per drink.
 Stir to combine.
 Taste and add more sugar syrup if you'd like the drink sweeter.

 Note on chilling the tea